KKSEAM/spbtrainer/README.md

 # Known Issues
 - Signs don't leave inventory on `bus` build
-- build like `colors` don't have set hotbars
+- Builds such as `colors` don't have set hotbars
+- Hard build `torch` is missing

 # Coming soon
 - `/spb game` - Mimics a game of SPB, 2 simple, 2, easy, medium, hard, insane
 - Set hotbars for builds

-# Testers
+# Testers and Thanks
+- Thank you [dix0o](https://discordapp.com/users/775037062247350272) on Discord | `SAL4F` on Hypixel for providing many of the builds!
+- Thanks [aembr](https://discordapp.com/users/170692060158885889) on Discord | `Yria` on Hypixel for creating a beautiful README that inspired this one, and for the amazing [GuessTheUtils](https://modrinth.com/mod/guesstheutils) mod!
-- HanaHippo
+- HanaHippo on Hypixel
 ## TO-DO LIST
- - better preview video
- - list with all schematic names
- - notable builds sections
+ - Preview Video
+ - Hypixel Builds Spreadsheet
+ - Notable Builds within spreadsheet